habpanel/habpanel/doc/index.md

 ```
 The following properties are defined:

-- `panelsRegistry`: the entire registry serialized in JSON, it is maintained by the application and shouldn't be modified (editing it by hand is possible but it is strongly discouraged);
+- `panelsRegistry`: contains the entire registry serialized in JSON, it is maintained by the application and shouldn't be modified directly (editing it by hand, while possible, is strongly discouraged);
 - `lockEditing`: when enabled, all HABPanel instances will hide their editing features (a page refresh is necessary).
 When panels are complete and stable, it is advisable to turn on this setting so they cannot be easily modified by end users;
-- `initialPanelConfig`: by default, when running HABPanel on a new browser or device, when no local configuration is detected, a tutorial will be displayed allowing the user to start from scratch or switch to an existing panel configuration.
-This setting allows to bypass the tutorial and directly switch to a pre-configured panel configuration.
+- `initialPanelConfig`: if this option is unset and no prior local configuration is detected, the tutorial will be displayed until some dashboards are added or a panel configuration is selected.
+This setting allows to bypass the tutorial and switch directly to the existing panel configuration with the given name.

 ## Major interface elements and features